wazuh/wazuh-documentation/source/getting-started/architecture.rst

 .. note:: Alerts will be duplicated if you use both of these files.
 Also, note that both files receive fully decoded event data.

-The OSSEC message protocol uses a 192-bit Blowfish encryption with a full 16-round implementation, which at this time has no publicly known cryptographic weaknesses.
+The Wazuh message protocol uses a 192-bit Blowfish encryption with a full 16-round implementation, or AES encryption with 128 bits per block and 256-bit keys.

 Wazuh-Elastic communication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^